-\begin{remark} In the field of signal processing, the 2D circular convolution also shows the properties that associated with two-dimensional discrete Fourier transform.
+\begin{remark} In the field of signal processing, the two-dimensional circular convolution also possesses the properties that are associated with two-dimensional DFT.
 According to the convolution theorem and the Parseval's theorem, we have

-where $\mathcal{F}(\cdot)$ denotes the 2D discrete Fourier transform.
-Typically, 2D discrete Fourier transform can be computed by first transforming each column vector (or row vector) of the matrix and then each row vector (or column vector) of the matrix \cite{hansen2006deblurring}. \end{remark}
+where $\mathcal{F}(\cdot)$ denotes the two-dimensional DFT.
+Typically, two-dimensional DFT can be computed by first transforming each column vector (or row vector) and then each row vector (or column vector) of the matrix \cite{hansen2006deblurring}. \end{remark}